beef331/Unity-Controller-Manager/README.md

 ```
 For each controller the inputs either need to be read from a file path, or defaulted using the ResetToDefault function.
 ```
-//This will give set playerOne to default valies for your platform. playerOne.ResetToDefault();
+//This will give set playerOne to default values for your platform. playerOne.ResetToDefault();
 ```